pmp-p/wapy/docs/library/esp32.rst

     length of each pulse is defined by a number to be multiplied by the channel resolution ``(1 / (source_freq / clock_div))``. *start* defines whether the stream starts at 0 or 1.

+    If transmission of a stream is currently in progress then this method will block until transmission of that stream has ended before beginning sending *pulses*.

+    If looping is enabled with `RMT.loop`, the stream of pulses will be repeated indefinitely.
+Further calls to `RMT.write_pulses` will end the previous stream - blocking until the last set of pulses has been transmitted - before starting the next stream.

 Ultra-Low-Power co-processor